 Syria under Hafez is effectively an autocracy controlled by the military and run by a single-party, both of which are headed by Hafez.
 Alawites hold most key positions within the military and security forces.
 Social dissent is monitored and controlled by a network of 15 competing intelligence agencies.

 Initially Hafez is seen as having a moderating effect on domestic politics, on Syria's relations with regional neighbours and on broader foreign affairs.

-Meanwhile, on 6 October, Syria and Egypt launch a surprise attack against Israel on two fronts.
+On 6 October 1973 Syria and Egypt launch a surprise attack against Israel on two fronts.
 During 18 days of bloody fighting the Israelis drive the Syrians back and surround the Egyptian Third Army.
-A cease-fire is declared on 22 October and hostilities finally end on 25 October.
+A cease-fire is declared on 22 October.
+Hostilities finally end on 25 October.

-1976 - In May, Syria intervenes in the Lebanese Civil War, sending troops to back the Lebanese Front (comprised principally of Maronite Christians) against the Lebanese National Movement (comprised of Muslims, Druzes, leftists, and sections of the PLO).
+In May 1976 Syria intervenes in the Lebanese Civil War, sending troops to back the Lebanese Front (comprised principally of Maronite Christians) against the Lebanese National Movement (comprised of Muslims, Druzes, leftists, and sections of the Palestine Liberation Organisation).

-1979 - Sunni militants, spearheaded by the Muslim Brotherhood, launch a series of attacks within Syria, targeting Alawites and government and military installations.
-On 16 June, 50 Alawite cadets at the military academy in Aleppo are gunned down.
+1979 - Sunni militants, led by the Muslim Brotherhood, launch a series of attacks within Syria, targeting Alawites and government and military installations.
+On 16 June 50 Alawite cadets at the military academy in Aleppo are gunned down.

 1980 - Violence by the Sunni militants increases.
 In June at least two attempts are made on Hafez's life.
 In revenge, Rifaat's Defence Companies kill between 500 and 1,000 Muslim Brotherhood suspects being held at a prison near Tadmor (Palmyra) in the centre of Syria.
 The men are shot in their cells.